ArghyaChatterjee/cartographer_odometry/README.md

-# Odometry Generation and Mapping from Cartographer ROS
+# Odometry Generation & Mapping from Cartographer ROS
 Cartographer doesn't produce any odometry.
 So,this code is written to listen to tf tree of cartographer and produce the odometry message as `/odom` topic.
 This repository contains 2 ros packages for mapping and localization (odometry) using cartographer_ros package.

 # RPLIDAR X1/X2 and Cartographer ROS launch